Ran-n/m3di4/README.md

 - Configuration file

 ## Tasks
+- [ ] Move the active attribute just below the id one.
 - [ ] Add the active flag to all i18n primary tables.
 - [ ] Make a simplified version of the diagrams
 - [ ] Make Add Function for WarehouseType